Become a professional Teaching Artist!

 - Current brain research on why the arts are important, and how they tap into brain functioning like no other discipline

-- how to prepare a lesson plan
+- Preparing a lesson plan

 Past Teaching Artist Academy Facilitators in Juneau include: